ashsiv/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 In this project, I have used a modified LeNet convolutional neural network to classify traffic signs from a [German dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

-you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.

-To run this project, use the "Traffic_Sign_Classifier.ipynb" notebook.

 Project Goals
 ---
 * Dataset summary and visualization.